MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/ServiceSet/ServiceSet.md

 ## Description

 `ServiceSet` is a composite resource that makes it simpler to manage multiple services at once with shared but limited configurations.
-This resource can only modify or delete existing services.
-It cannot create services.
+This resource can only update or remove existing services.
+It can't create services.
 For more control over the configuration of your services, see the [Service resource][1].

 > [!IMPORTANT]